 Underrepresented entrepreneurs, primarily people of color and women.
 This includes but is not limited to entrepreneurs identifying as Black, Latinx, East Asian, South Asian, Native, and/or Indigenous.

-Education and social impact ventures, including nonprofits, for-profits, hybrids, and schools.
-This year, we are particularly interested in supporting ventures focused on personalized learning, innovative school models, and advocacy.
+Organizations with a primary focus on education, including nonprofits, for-profits, hybrids, and schools.
+This year, we are particularly interested in supporting ventures focused on innovative school models and advocacy organizations.

-Any venture based in an American city.
+Any U.S. based organization.
 We believe our founders make the most impact by staying in their communities.
 While Camelback is based out of New Orleans, we support you where you work.
 We wish we could support international ventures, but cannot at this time.

 What is the timeline and process for applying?